gi-ux/BachelorProject/README.md

 The tool can be accessed through the [website](https://botometer.osome.iu.edu/) or through a special API.

 More information is available on the [GitHub repository of Botometer](https://github.com/IUNetSci/botometer-python).

+#### SAGE

+Sparse Additive Generative Models of Text is a project made by Jacob Eisenstein, Amr Ahmed and Eric P. Xing at the School of Computer Science, Carnegie Mellon University, in Pittsburgh (USA).

+The project, available on the [GitHub repository](https://github.com/jacobeisenstein/SAGE), makes it possible to study the content of tweets, analysing the number of words according to a metric described in the [following paper](http://www.icml-2011.org/papers/534_icmlpaper.pdf).

 ## Partial Results